LibertyKapungu/Morabaraba-Spider-Insect-Algorithm/README.md

 ### Note from the Developer

-I developed this program as a semester project for a software development course.
-Being relatively new to programming in C++, there may be certain limitations or areas for improvement in the code.
-However, I have tried my best to create a functional Morabaraba game simulation.
-Any feedback or suggestions for enhancements are welcome.
+I successfully developed a functional Morabaraba game simulation as a semester project for my software development course.
+Although I am relatively new to programming in C++, I dedicated my best efforts to create this program.
+Any feedback or suggestions for improvements are welcome.

 Before running the program, please ensure that you have the `startingCows.txt` file in the same directory as the `.h` files and `.cpp` files.
-The number of cows should be a unique integer within the range of 3 to 12.